Don’t Make This Mistake: 7 Beauty Treatments You Should Never Attempt at Home

 3. Brow Waxing

-A little tweezing in between sessions to keep those stray hairs out of sight certainly won’t hurt, but you should leave the shaping up to a pro.
-Brow waxing isn’t too expensive and it’s actually not that painful.
-Brows are very easy to mess up, and not only that but if you over-pluck or over-wax, then you run the risk of having bald spots for a long time since brows don’t grow as fast as regular hair does.
+A little tweezing in between sessions to keep those stray hairs out of sight won’t hurt, but you should leave the shaping to a professional.
+Brows are very easy to mess up, and if you over-pluck or over-wax, you run the risk of having bald spots for a long time since brow hair grows back much slower than the hair on your head.

 4. Spray on Tan